Descanonge/fronts-toolbox/docs/dev-guide.rst

 Don't hesitate to look at existing algorithms, or to open an issue if you are having troubles.

-Front-detection algorithm can be defined in their own module.
+Front-detection algorithms can be defined in their own module.
 Filters are to be defined in the :mod:`.filters` module.
 Post-processing of detected fronts are to be defined in the :mod:`.post` module.